Azure/azure-service-bus/samples/DotNet/Microsoft.Azure.ServiceBus/BasicSendReceiveUsingQueueClient/readme.md

 For further information on how to create this sample on your own, follow the rest of the tutorial.

 ## What will be accomplished
-In this tutorial, we will write a console application to send messages to a Service Bus queue.
+In this tutorial, we will write a console application to send and receive messages to a Service Bus queue using a QueueClient.
+QueueClient offers a simple API surface to send message(or messages in a batch) and offers a simple MessagePump model to receive messages.
+Once a message process handler is registered as shown below, the User code does not have to write explicit code to receive messages and if configured using `MessageHandlerOptions`, does not have to write explicit code to renew message locks or complete messages or improve the degree of concurrency of message processing.
+Hence the queueClient can be used in scenarios where the User wants to get started quickly or the scenarios where they need basic send/receive and wants to achieve that with as little code writing as possible.

 ## Prerequisites
 1. [.NET Core](https://www.microsoft.com/net/core)